-Here are some of the most convincing reasons why sugar should not be called toxic – at all:
+Here are some of the most convincing reasons why sugar should not be called toxic from a biological perspective:

 1. Sugar is a nutrient – not a toxin!

-The natural and vital role of carbohydrates (including glucose and fructose) from foods is to provide fuel for our body: they are energetic macronutrients.
+The natural and vital role of carbohydrates (including simple sugars like glucose and fructose) in foods is to provide fuel for our body: they are energetic macronutrients.
 All nutrients are, by definition, needed for health and are thus non-toxic substances (always under consideration of the rule that the “dose makes the poison”).
-It is basic biological knowledge that backs-up that carbs are essential.
+It is basic biological knowledge that backs up that carbs are essential nutrients.
 We literally ignore every “basic of biochemistry and biology” book if we say that sugars should be avoided!

 Saying that “sugar is toxic” is like saying that fats are toxic or proteins are toxic.
 Consuming a large amount of isolated fat will get you into health troubles faster than sugar, and isolated amino acids cannot be consumed in large amounts (see example here).
-However, they all play a vital role in biological systems and are healthy when consumed via natural foods!
+However, they all play a vital role in biological systems and are healthy when consumed via natural foods, in particular fruits!

 The “sugar is toxic myth” might talk about isolated sugar… and this must be communicated clearly to avoid the misconception of “sweet is generally bad”.

-To understand better that sugar is a nutrient, that we need in large amounts and is extremely safe even in high amounts, consider this: isolated sweet sugar can be ingested in large amounts without acute toxicity (in contrast to isolated amino acids).
+To understand better that sugar is a nutrient that we need in large amounts and is extremely safe even in high amounts, consider this: isolated sweet sugar can be ingested in large amounts without acute toxicity (in contrast to isolated amino acids).
 Of course, this is not healthy in the long run!
-But, children can go crazy on candy and cake at birthday parties, without experiencing toxicity.
-Interestingly, candy is some sort of “cheap and unhealthy” substitute for fruits, which we naturally crave, but dis not always have available in colder climates.
+But children can go crazy on candy and cake at birthday parties without experiencing toxicity!
+Interestingly, candy is some sort of “cheap and unhealthy” substitute for fruits, which we naturally crave but, sadly, cannot readily access in colder climates.

 2. Sugar provides energy for our metabolism

 Sugar is a macronutrient that occurs in large amounts in foods and provides energy.
-Only when we isolate sugars can they be consumed in excess and add to the building up of fat tissue and get us health problems.
+Only when isolated sugars can be consumed in excess and, consequently, add to the building up of fat tissue and get us health problems.
 However, naturally occurring simple sugars are what primates (including humans) use as preferred fuel (read more here).
-This is why sweetness is so appealing to us, and why we do have evolved taste receptors for sweet in the first place!
-Liking sweet sugars serves a function, as we are attracted to the molecules that carry and deliver energy to our cells: Glucose (and fructose) is broken down to the energetic molecule ATP and power all cellular processes that require energy (read more here on how cells get energy from food).
+This is why sweetness is so appealing to us and why we do have evolved taste receptors for sweetness in the first place!
+Liking sweet sugars serves a function, as we are attracted to the molecules that carry and deliver energy to our cells: Glucose (and fructose) is broken down to the energetic molecule ATP and powers all cellular processes that require energy (read more here on how cells get energy from food).

 Illustration: In the cell the small energetically loaded molecule “ATP” is produced from glucose, in order to carry that energy to energy-requiring biochemical reactions.
 Humans are adapted to primarily run on glucose.

-Sweet fruits attract fruit-eating animals (frugivores), including humans!
+Sweet fruits attract fruit-eating animals (frugivores), including humans and all apes!
 Simple sugars are their primary source of energy!
 We have evolved to love sweet taste and are adapted to eat large amounts of sweet fruits – and thus to eat simple, sweet sugars (see here).

 4. The body needs to produces glucose itself, if we don’t eat it